 In 1861 war was declared between the North and the South.
 Washington DC sent notice calling Captain Meade into active service as a brigadier general.
 His orders were delivered to Detroit.
 As Meade was making preparations to return to Washington DC to take over a new Topographic group authorized by Congress.
 Local lore tells that notice of his assignment was delivered to the Sand Point Station from Port Austin.
 This was due to no Post Office in Caseville.

 Meades Engineering Advancements

-Captain Meade fulfilled this orders by completing the surveying all of Lake Huron, Saginaw Bay and upper Lake Michigan down to Grand and Little Traverse Bays.
-In true engineering fashion he also modified a method to determine longitudes by electric telegraphy
+Captain Meade fulfilled these orders by completing the surveying all of Lake Huron, Saginaw Bay, and upper Lake Michigan down to Grand and Little Traverse Bays.
+In true engineering fashion, he also modified a method to determine longitudes by electric telegraphy